Eschatologue/CM_wiki/docs/class/cleric/index.md

 ## Level 5: Smite Undead

 You can cause your Turn Undead feature to smite the undying; whenever you use Turn Undead, you can roll a number of d8s equal to your Wisdom modifier (minimum of 1d8) and add the rolls together.
-Each Undead that fails its saving throw against that use of Turn Undead takes Radiant damage equal to the roll’s total.
+Each Undead that fails its saving throw against that use of Turn Undead takes Radiant damage equal to the roll's total.
-This damage doesn’t end the turn effect.
+This damage doesn't end the turn effect.

 ## Level 6: Subclass Feature